PankajShegokar/LearningApacheSpark/doc/textmining.rst

 	You said: can you speak slowly
 	You said: have a good day

-By the way, you can use my following python code to record your own audio and play with ``audio2txt`` function:
+By the way, you can use my following python code to record your own audio and play with ``audio2txt`` function in Command-line ``python record.py "demo2.wav"``:

 .. code-block:: python

+	import sys, getopt

 	import speech_recognition as sr

-	audio_filename = "test9.wav"
+	audio_filename = sys.argv[1]

 	r = sr.Recognizer()
 	with sr.Microphone() as source: